Grace to you and

 And I am blessed beyond measure.

-Like our moms, God is present.
+God is present.
 Loving.
 Caring.
-Healing.

 And so we hope: